There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Christmas can be a stressful time of year for a mother, such as Amy (Mila Kunis).
+Christmas can be a stressful time of year for a mother like Amy (Mila Kunis).
 She has to deal with gifts, decorations, school plays, and so much more.
-It truly is “a moms Super Bowl”.
-As if the added pressure of Christmas was not enough to set Amy over the edge, she finds out that her mother, Ruth (Christine Baranski), is visiting for the holidays.
-Not only is her mother visiting, but Kiki (Kristen Bell) and Carla’s (Kathryn Hahn) mothers will be visiting as well.
+She feels like the holiday season is a Super Bowl for moms, and it is hard to argue that view.
+As if the added pressure of Christmas was not enough to set Amy over the edge, she soon finds out that her mom Ruth (Christine Baranski) is visiting for the holidays.
+Not only is her mother visiting, but Kiki (Kristen Bell) and Carla’s (Kathryn Hahn) moms will be visiting as well.

-With Ruth we have a controlling and strict mother who has her own, very specific vision of how Christmas should be celebrated, and Amy’s way is never good enough.
-With Kiki’s mom, Sandy (Cheryl Hines), we have an overly attached mother who has no boundaries and (if she had it her way) would move in with (and probably sleep in the same bed as) Kiki, just to be closer.
-With Carla’s mother, Isis (Susan Sarandon), we have a free-loading, rebellious mother who is always drinking, always looking for a way to scam others, and only shows up in Carla’s life when she needs money.
+Ruth is a controlling and strict mother who has her own very specific vision of how Christmas should be celebrated, and Amy’s way is never good enough for that vision.
+Kiki’s mom Sandy (Cheryl Hines) is an overly attached mother who knows no boundaries, and if she had it her way, she would move in with Kiki just to be closer, even sleeping in the same bed if Kiki would allow it.
+Carla’s mother Isis (Susan Sarandon) is a free-loading, rebellious mother who is always drinking, always looking for a way to scam others, and who only shows up in Carla’s life when she needs money.
 Amy, Kiki, and Carla are nearly at their breaking points due to the pressures of Christmas, but adding their insane mothers to mix will surely be a recipe for disaster.